Credit: Sean Turi

 Tyzik worked closely with Doc Severinsen on many projects including orchestrating many of the great band leader’s symphony orchestra programs, and producing a GRAMMY Award-winning album, The Tonight Show Band with Doc Severinsen, Vol. 1.
 Tyzik's subsequent recordings with Severinsen garnered three more GRAMMY nominations.

-In his 20 years with the Rochester Philharmonic Orchestra, Tyzik has written over 200 arrangements, orchestrations and compositions for orchestra.
 A consummate musician, Tyzik regularly appears as a guest conductor in the RPO's classical subscription series.
 He has also been commissioned to compose original works for orchestra, including a Trombone Concerto, which was funded by a grant from the National Endowment of the Arts and subsequently performed at Carnegie Hall.
 Tyzik conducted the world premiere of his original work New York Cityscapes with the Royal Scottish National Orchestra in 2010.

 Tyzik composed a Timpani Concerto, commissioned by the RPO, and also led the RPO in the premiere of his new orchestral suite: Images : Musical Impressions of an Art Gallery to rave reviews.